Geraldineoly/DSA-Documentation/README.md

 I have learnt quite a number of things ranging from MS Excel to SQL and now portfolio building

-## Project Topic: E Commerce sales Analysis
+## Project Topic: E Commerce Sales Analysis

 ### Project Overview